dunglas/mercure/docs/hub/install.md

 ## Managed and HA Versions

-The easiest way to get started with Mercure is to subscribe to the (Cloud version)(https://mercure.rocks/pricing).
+The easiest way to get started with Mercure is to subscribe to the [Cloud version](https://mercure.rocks/pricing).
 Give it a try!

 ## Prebuilt Binary